bartkozal/hocus-pocus/README.md

 section](https://github.com/bkzl/hocus-pocus/releases).

 I appreciate any comments, feedback, and information about potential issues.
-Have you experienced a framework bug or noticed a mistake in documentation?
+Have you experienced a bug or noticed a mistake in documentation?
 Please [add a new issue](https://github.com/bkzl/hocus-pocus/issues).
 Thanks!